 Our sales of pipes for pipeline projects depend to a large extent on the number of active pipeline projects under contract and their rate of progress, particularly in the South American regional market where we have our manufacturing facilities for these products.
 Future sales of these products depend to a large extent on our ability to secure contracts to supply major pipeline projects and their subsequent implementation.
-The implementation of such projects began to be implemented when average selling prices of pipes rose.
+The implementation of such projects varies significantly from year to year.
+For example, our sales of pipes for pipelines projects in 2007 and 2008 increased compared to 2006, as pipeline projects began to be implemented when average selling prices of pipes rose.
 In 2009, net sales of these products fell again, as many of the projects were concluded and the order backlog declined throughout the year, and were adversely affected in 2010 due to a strong slowdown of major regional projects.
 Accordingly, our pipeline project revenues and profitability may fluctuate significantly in future years depending on our success in securing large supply contracts and on other factors, including the cancellation or postponement of specific projects due to changes in governmental policies, the impact of the credit crisis on our customers' ability to perform their payment obligations with us and any adverse economic, political or social developments in our major markets.